gencat/sge_plus/decidim-signature_collection/README.md

-# Decidim::Candidacies
+# Decidim::SignatureCollection

-Candidacies is the place on Decidim's where participants can promote an candidacy.
+SignatureCollection is the place on Decidim's where participants can promote a candidacy.
 Unlike participatory processes that must be created by an administrator, candidacies can be created by any user of the platform.

+This module is based on `decidim-initiatives` and uses many of its code base but includes some adaptations to fit the signature collection process.

-An candidacy will contain attachments and comments from other users as well.
+A candidacy will contain attachments and comments from other users as well.

 Prior to be published an candidacy must be technically validated.
 All the validation process and communication between the platform administrators and the sponsorship